YBHwang/clova-developer-guide/en-KR/CIC/References/CICInterface/DeviceControl.md

 ## ActionFailed event {#ActionFailed}

-Reports to CIC that the client cannot or has failed to take an action on the specified feature or mode.
+Reports to CIC if the client cannot or has failed to take an action on the specified feature or mode.

 ### Context fields